 Illinois Agriculture Begins

 The earliest food crop remains found in Illinois are that of the squash family.
 They are considered specialty crops (grown for a specific purpose) rather than staple crops (grown for survival).
 Traces of squash plants (see image links below) have been found in archaeological sites up to 7,000 years old.
-These thin-rind, gourd-like squash may have grown with minimal human encouragement.
+These gourd-like squash with thin rinds may have grown with minimal human encouragement.
 They may not have been cultivated in a formal garden.
 There may have been additional specialty crops that totally decayed or that have no physical signs of domestication.

 There are several theories on the beginning of agriculture by Native Americans.
 One researcher (Dr. David Asch) has proposed that agriculture began with crops that were desirable but not vital.
 They were perhaps locally scarce or perishable, had multiple uses, or contained special substances (dyes, poisons, flavorings).
 These plants, if deliberately grown, supplemented the meat brought in by hunting and the plants collected by gathering.
 Groups moved around seasonally to regular settlements where they spent up to several months, long enough to sow and grow a crop.
 They might have chosen to grow plants that were scarce in that location.

 Scarcity could be a result of the location of the plants (inconveniently far from settlements), over-collection of the plants by the local group, or difficulty with the large amount of time and labor spent to find the plant in an area.

 By growing small amounts of the plant, the people could harvest them more easily and the supply might be steadier.
 Early farmers burned unwanted plants off the soil, dug holes to plant seeds or seedlings, and fertilized the soil.